COVID UPDATE: 27th January 2021

 £1,475

-Hallmarked in London in 1793 by Richard Evans, this handsome, pair of George III, Antique Sterling Silver Tumbler Cups, are plain in style, with gilt interiors.
-Each tumbler cup measures 2"(5cm) tall, by 2.5"(6.5cm) in diameter, and together they weigh 5.8 troy ounces.
+Hallmarked in London in 1756 by Francis Crump, this very handsome, George II Period, Antique, Sterling Silver Tumbler Cup, is of traditional form, and is enagved to both sides with family crests.
+The tumbler cup measures 2"(5cm) tall, by 2.5"(6.5cm) in diameter, and weighs 2.1 troy ounces.